KordingLab/llm4teach-freetext-server/README.md

 Neurons are cells that transmit information to other nerve, muscle, or gland cells.
 They use synapses.

+##### Feedback Requirements (Hidden from student, shown to LLM)

+-   Must include the terms 'synapse' and 'action potential'.
+-   Must mention the role of neurotransmitters.

 ##### Feedback (Auto-Generated)

 -   The author did not mention the role of neurotransmitters.
 The author should include a sentence or two explaining the role of neurotransmitters in the transmission of information between neurons.